Open Data and Consistent Metrics May Lay Foundation for Cyber Risk Success

 She warned against trivializing the already well-reported data breaches that have plagued major U.S. and international retailers, but, like the other experts, agreed that comprehensive data disclosure that transcends organizational silos will be important in broader risk mitigation.

-Peter Beshar, Executive Vice President and General Counsel at Marsh & McLennan Companies, testified to Congress earlier this year about encouraging wide data sharing across the public and private sectors in order to beef up our understanding of developing cyberrisks.
+Peter Beshar, Executive Vice President and General Counsel at Marsh McLennan, testified to Congress earlier this year about encouraging wide data sharing across the public and private sectors in order to beef up our understanding of developing cyberrisks.

 Working in isolation, neither the private sector nor the public sector has the tools to protect our nation’s critical assets,” Beshar told Congress.
 “To accelerate the identification and detection of emerging threats, there needs to be greater trust and real-time threat information sharing between the private and public sectors.”